Tony Trimingham arrived in Australia in 1968 as a ten pound pom from the English Lake District.

 She has great people skills and a phenomenal memory.

 When not in the office she enjoys reading and watching life style programs particularly those in England.
 She is the mother of Nicola and Jess and is now a grandmother to Joshua.
 Read More

 Emma commenced working for FDS at the beginning of August 2013.
 As the Development Manager, Emma's role is varied.

 Emma's training and background is in Business Administration and Management.
 Prior to moving to Katoomba, Emma worked for Education Queensland as a Business Services Manager in Primary and High Schools for over 6 years.
 Prior to her appointment with FDS, Emma worked in Job Services as a Program Manager for 3 years, working with job service clients, disability clients and D&A clients.

-Emma enjoy's walking her two 13-year-old dogs every morning.
+Emma enjoy's walking her dog every morning.
 A great way to start the day!